Greg LeMond: Personal life

-LeMond is married to Kathy (née Morris) and together they have three children: sons Geoffrey and Scott, and daughter Simone.
+LeMond is married to Kathy (née Morris) and they have three children together: Geoffrey, Scott, and Simone.
 LeMond and his wife lived in Medina, Minnesota, from 1990 until 2017 and then moved to Oak Ridge, Tennessee.
 Since his retirement, LeMond has become increasingly involved in philanthropic efforts relating to causes that have affected him personally (including ADHD and sexual abuse).
+He is Catholic.

 LeMond is an avid outdoor enthusiast and fly angler, and in 1991 – while still racing full-time – he made the world-record fly fishing catch of a four-pound smallmouth bass on a reel with a four-pound tippet.
 The record was certified by the National Freshwater Fishing Hall of Fame in Hayward, Wisconsin.
 The catch exceeded the then-previous record of three pounds, six ounces made on the same size tippet back in 1986.
+He was guided by Jim Mergen while staying at Eagle Knob Resort on Lake Owen.
 LeMond confessed, "I always pack my fly fishing equipment when I travel to bike events.
 I fish every chance I get."

 After retiring from pro cycling, LeMond competed in Formula Ford 2000 series auto racing.
 He is also a motivational speaker.
 LeMond narrated an award-winning documentary for Adventures for the Cure in 2008.

 On July 16, 2007, LeMond rode the L'Étape du Tour cyclosportive with his son, and found it to be a defining moment in his post-competition life.
 "I had the time of my life", he said, despite getting "650th place" and being "impressed that I even finished".
 LeMond continued, "I decided that day that nobody's going to keep me from cycling, not Trek, not Armstrong, not Verbruggen, not anybody."
 At the time, LeMond was alluding to a series of public and private disputes related to his anti-doping advocacy that hampered his enjoyment of cycling.
 Especially significant was LeMond's appearance as a USADA witness in the Floyd Landis doping case.
 At that time, Landis's business manager threatened to expose the fact that LeMond was a survivor of child sex abuse.